 - Get involved with your preemie: Kangaroo care, or skin-to-skin contact between parents and their preemie, is a way to encourage bonding with preemies.
 Many hospitals encourage kangaroo care between parents and their babies, so don’t be afraid to ask when and how that can happen.
-You may also be able to take on some of the aspects of your baby’s care, like helping to change her diaper, take her temperature, or breastfeed her skin-to-skin.
+You may also be able to take on some of the aspects of your baby’s care, like helping to change his diaper, take his temperature, or breastfeed him skin-to-skin.

 - Don’t be afraid to advocate for your baby: You are your baby’s voice in the NICU, so it’s up to you to let the hospital staff know concerns or preferences you have for your preemie.
 If you have a request, just ask; the worst that happens is your baby’s doctor or nurse says they can’t do it.